-The Graduate School of Theology and Program of Catholic Studies (GST) at St. Charles Borromeo Seminary in Philadelphia is seeking Catholics who want to pursue a fulfilling academic program of theology.
+The School of Theological Studies and Program of Catholic Studies (STS) at St. Charles Borromeo Seminary in Philadelphia is seeking Catholics who want to pursue a fulfilling academic program of theology.

-If you're looking for a dynamic and vibrant program of theology and Catholic studies, in a truly inspiring setting, then please consider contacting GST.
+If you're looking for a dynamic and vibrant program of theology and Catholic studies, in a truly inspiring setting, then please consider contacting STS.

-GST is answering Blessed John Paul II's call to build and renew the Church of the Third Millennium.
-GST's vision is to educate and form students who, as leaders in Church ministries and apostolates, will live by the highest intellectual and ethical standards and fully witness the Gospel in truth and love to those they are called to serve and teach.
+STS is answering Blessed John Paul II's call to build and renew the Church of the Third Millennium.
+STS's vision is to educate and form students who, as leaders in Church ministries and apostolates, will live by the highest intellectual and ethical standards and fully witness the Gospel in truth and love to those they are called to serve and teach.

 The Philadelphia area is rich with the legacy of two canonized saints.
 St. Katharine Drexel was born and raised in Philadelphia.
 As a Catholic Religious, she devoted her life to educating those whom others had neglected - specifically, African Americans and Native Americans.
 St. John Neumann was the Bishop of Philadelphia and he notably spread Eucharistic devotion, and in his six years as bishop the number of Catholic schools grew from two to 400.
 Both saints are buried in the Philadelphia area.

-Since its founding, GST has granted masters degrees in Sacred Theology to over 1,050 students, most of whom still serve the Church in various capacities.
+Since its founding, STS has granted masters degrees in Sacred Theology to over 1,050 students, most of whom still serve the Church in various capacities.

 STS is privileged to be part of the distinguished institution of St. Charles Borromeo Seminary and part of such a rich heritage dating back to 1832.